-During the summer of 2018, he was invited to be a conducting Fellow at Stockholm’s Aurora Music Festival in Stockholm under the direction of Jukka-Pekka Saraste.
-During the festival, he conducted Hannah Kendall’s 2017 composition, “The Spark Catchers”, in a concert that also featured legendary cellist Mischa Maisky in the Konserthuset Stockholm.
+In 2018, he was invited to be a Conducting Fellow at the Aurora Music Festival (Sweden), under the direction of Jukka-Pekka Saraste.
+During the festival, he conducted Hannah Kendall’s 2017 composition, “The Spark Catchers”, in the Konserthuset Stockholm.